yshmarov/nested_scaffold/README.md

 # nested_scaffold

-A scaffold command that generates a set of perfectly working nested resource for Rails 4.2 and 5.
+A scaffold command that generates a set of perfectly working nested resource for Rails 7+.

 ## Features